22pt16/C-Day-Tasker/README.md

-# C-
+# C Language
+This is my first basic project on experimnting C as a programming language.
-This project includes use of some of basic C libraries Basic Day tasker that include:
+The project includes use of some of basic C libraries
+<b>Basic Day tasker that include:</b>
 1. Calendar (Yearly)
 2. Finding Day of Particular date
 3. countdown